soward/dmidecode2json/README.md

 Provides a simple parsing of the output of dmidecode to JSON.

-Just include the .inc.php file and call dmi2json(), it will return a JSON array.
+Just include the .inc.php file and call dmiJson(), it will return a JSON array.
 Note that dmidecode typically needs root access to run, so the exec is wrapped with sudo -n.

 dmidecode output like this: